twelvelabs-io/twelvelabs-python/README.md

 Note that the response contains, among other information, the following fields:

 - `video_id`: The unique identifier of the video that matched your search terms.
-- `score`: A quantitative value determined by the AI engine representing the level of confidence that the results match your search terms.
+- `score`: A quantitative value determined by the AI model representing the level of confidence that the results match your search terms.
 - `start`: The start time of the matching video clip, expressed in seconds.
 - `end`: The end time of the matching video clip, expressed in seconds.
 - `confidence`: A qualitative indicator based on the value of the score field.
 This field can take one of the following values:
   - `high`
   - `medium`
   - `low`
-  - `extremely low`

 For a description of each field in the request and response, see the [Make any-to-video search requests](/reference/any-to-video-search) page.